The Northam Race Club was established in 1863 and its home, the Northam Racecourse, is one of WA's premier winter racecourses.

 The Wheatbelt is responsible for the largest proportion of investmentin racing animals with more than 2,200 owners living in the region.

-Explore Surrounding Areas: Perth & Surrounds > Avon Valley > Northam
+Explore Surrounding Areas: Perth Region > Avon Valley > Northam